tthecoder15/T2A2-API-Webserver/README.md

 * /children
 * Required header: authorised JWT
 * Required body: None
-* Successful response: if the user is an admin, all child instances returned, if the user is a parent, only children whose user_id equals the JWT id are returned.
+* Successful response: {[{child: child_data}, {child2: child2_data}]}, 200 - if the user is an admin, all child instances returned, if the user is a parent, only children whose user_id equals the JWT id are returned.

-Format: {[{"child": child_data}, {"child2": child2_data}]}, 200
+* Unsuccessful responses:

-* Unsuccessful response: {"Error": "You are not authorised to access this resource"}, 403
+    1. {"Error": "You are not authorised to access this resource"}, 403
+    2. {"Error": "No resource found"}, 404
+    3. {"msg": "Token has expired}, 401

 ![Successful children request](docs/endpoint-ss/7-get-children-success.png)
 A successful GET children request.